Dentistry and oral surgery

 At CENTREDMVET, we offer specialized care in dentistry and oral surgery, from preventive care to complex procedures.
 Thanks to state-of-the-art equipment and advanced expertise, we provide treatments tailored to each patient, guaranteeing effective relief and a better quality of life.

-✔ Specialized maxillofacial surgery: Treatment of tumors, fractures and congenital anomalies
+- Specialized Maxillofacial Surgery: Treatment of tumors, fractures, and congenital abnormalities.

-✔ Anesthesia techniques: Optimal pain management for improved postoperative comfort.
+- Advanced Anesthesia Techniques: Optimal pain management for improved postoperative comfort.

 Interdisciplinary collaboration and personalized care